numo68/restictool/README.rst

 **restictool** is a Pyhton wrapper to the dockerized `restic <https://restic.net>`_ backup tool.

-The tool allows to backup docker volumes and local directories, to restore a snapshot to a local directory and to run arbitrary restic commands.
+The tool allows to backup docker volumes and local directories, to restore a snapshot to a local directory, to run arbitrary restic commands and just to check the configuration file.

  ::